Lauren London: 2011-present: The Game, and Games People Play

 London appeared in Tyler Perry's Madea's Big Happy Family, which was released on April 22, 2011.
 She also made a cameo appearance in the premiere of VH1's Single Ladies.
 London joined the cast of the hit BET show The Game as a series regular from the sixth season until the series finale.
 She played a character named Kiera, "a former child star who starred in a Cosby Show-esque sitcom".
 London co-starred, alongside Paula Patton, Jill Scott, and Derek Luke, in Baggage Claim (2013), the film adaptation of playwright and director David E. Talbert's 2005 novel.
 In 2016, London co-starred in the film The Perfect Match as "Ginger".
 In 2018, London starred in the Lifetime Movies Always & 4Ever and Poinsettias for Christmas.

 In 2019, London played the lead character, "Vanessa King", in the BET show Games People Play.
 In 2021 Lauren starred in the movie Without Remorse.
 The film was released on Prime Video on April 30, 2021.
 According to Samba TV, the film was watched in 4.8 million households in its first 30 days of release.
-In January 2023 London starred in the American comedy film You People on Netflix.
+In January 2023, London starred in the American comedy film You People on Netflix.
 London said filming the movie taught her more about her Jewish side of the family.

 Personal life

 London dated Lil Wayne on and off.
 The couple's son, Kameron Carter, was born September 9, 2009.
 In May 2011, London said of her relationship with Wayne, "I met Wayne when I was 15 years old.
 I've known him a very long time, and we were in a relationship that didn't make it.
 We tried more than once to revive it, and we were engaged briefly years ago, but we eventually parted ways.
 People see the 'Lil Wayne' personality and think they know who he really is.
 My son's father is an intelligent, loving, and lovable person who will always be a dear friend.
 And that will never change.
 That is all."
 Lil Wayne's second verse of the song 'Young'n Blues" explains how he met London and refers to her as "young Cali sweet thang".

-London dated Airmiess Asghedom, better known as American rapper Nipsey Hussle, from 2013 until his murder on March 31, 2019.
+London dated Ermias Asghedom, better known as American rapper Nipsey Hussle, from 2013 until his murder on March 31, 2019.
 Nipsey and London were thought to have become engaged, but it was later revealed that their engagement photos were for a GQ photoshoot.
 The couple's son Kross Ermias Asghedom was born August 31, 2016.